ligadata-mkhalawi/Kamanja/trunk/docs/source/admin/monit-admin.rst

 :ref:`monitrc<monitrc-admin>` file.
 Each file defines the shell scripts to be used to check for status or to start/stop the service.
-The shell scripts exit with status=0 if successful;
+The shell script that checks the nodes exits with status=0 if successful;
 if the return status is not 0,
 Monit raises an alert.